bellcoin-electrum/bcoin/README.md

 ---

-**Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.
+**Bcoin** is an alternative implementation of the bellcoin protocol, written in node.js.

 Although still in a beta state, bcoin is well tested and aware of all known